Office relocation and refurbishment is an experience that once completed, no-one is ever in a hurry to repeat any time soon.

 Step up Amos Beech and the team.
 Having worked with ST in Edinburgh for the previous 15 years in their old offices, their track record meant that they were invited to tender for the project along with two other firms.
 Demonstrating a deep understanding of the ST requirements and combining this with a highly effective theme that accurately reflects their branding, they duly won the contract to fit-out the new office in Tanfield.

-As with any project, a tight timeframe was expected and the Amos Beech team of Interior Designers were under the cosh.
+As with any project, a tight timeframe was expected and the Amos Beech team of Commercial Interior Designers Edinburgh were under the cosh.
 Working with our Construction Team and Quantity Surveyors, design integrity was maintained whilst keeping a firm eye on the budget.

 Key to the project being heralded as a success was keeping the staff on board and committed to the move.
 Along with this, a similar narrative meant that the new environment delivered on prospective employees’ vision of what a hi-tech firm like ST should appear like.
 Andy Price (Edinburgh Module Director) stated himself that he didn’t want to hear that the reason a recruit didn’t join was because of poor quality office was ever repeated!